KDRS-SA/search-and-view-docs/_docs/guides.md

 # Guides

-Here you will find guides for Search & View.
+Here you will find guides for KDRS Search & View.